 But think about this – what if you could change it all?
 We can sympathise with one another over coffee in the office break room during the holiday party fest, or... you can beat them!
 Whatever your go-to hangover remedy, traditional Chinese methods are pretty powerful, friends.
 And do you know why?
-Through herbs and teas, TCM (traditional Chinese medicine) has been helping people get back into balance for thousands of years.
+Through herbs and teas, it's said that TCM (traditional Chinese medicine) has been helping people get back into balance for thousands of years.

 In Chinese medical physiology, alcohol is considered hot.
 Think the red faces, sweating, and easily angered nature of some drinkers.
 Or how a shot of whiskey can temporarily keep the cold at bay on a late, fall camping trip.
 The extreme heat of alcohol first aggravates the liver.
 All that heat has to go somewhere, so it burns up the fluids in the body, leading to dehydration.
 Then it starts causing problems for the stomach like vomiting, before moving up, as heat tends to do, and forms a headache.
-Luckily, there are many natural, effective tools you can use from herbal remedies, to food, to beverages.
+Luckily, there are many natural, effective tools you can use to beat a hangover naturally from herbal remedies, to food, to beverages.

-How to get rid of a hangover fast
+How to get rid of a hangover fast naturally

 1. Kang Ning Wan or Curing Pills